Purbo Banglar Communist Party: History

 During the Bangladesh Liberation War in 1971, it was led by Abdul Matin-Alauddin Ahmed and failed to make a significant impact on the war.
 Tipu Biswas was also a major leader of the party.
-After the independence of Bangladesh the party broke into multiple fractions and followed the ideology of Charu Majumdar of India.
+After the independence of Bangladesh the party broke into multiple factions and followed the ideology of Charu Majumdar of India.
 The party started an insurgency against the government of Bangladesh.

 In January 2004, the party killed two journalists in Khulna, Manik Chandra Saha and Humayun Kabir Balu.

 Bangladesh police detained two activists of the party from Bagmara Upazila on 10 April 2007.

-On 28 January 2014, police kill PBCP leader Islam Sabuj in a gunfight in Phultala upazila.
+On 28 January 2014, police killed PBCP leader Islam Sabuj in a gunfight in Phultala upazila.
 On 24 December 2015, three leaders of the party in Tangail were killed in a shootout with Rapid Action Battalion-12.

-Seven hundred activists of Purbo Banglar Communist Party, New Biplobi Communist Party, and Purbo Banglar Sorbohara Party surrendered in a ceremony to the Minister of Home Affairs, Asaduzzman Khan, in April 2019.
+Seven hundred activists of Purbo Banglar Communist Party, New Biplobi Communist Party, and Purbo Banglar Sorbohara Party surrendered in a ceremony to the minister of home affairs, Asaduzzman Khan, in April 2019.

 Ideology

-The PBCP follows a Maoist and staunchly Nationalist ideology it aims to overthrow the Bangladeshi government and replace it with a Communist state inspired by Maoist era China.
+The PBCP follows a Maoist and staunchly nationalist ideology it aims to overthrow the Bangladeshi government and replace it with a communist state inspired by Maoist era China.
 The PBCP is staunchly anti-India, it views India as a hegemon in the region.

 The PBCP carries out assassination and other violent actions in order to intimidate its enemies it has also clashed with Islamic extremist groups.
 The PBCP extorts money from land owners and contractors they also "tax" contractors who work in areas under their influence.